 Roads and Ferry

-The Green River Ferry will reopen to vehicular traffic on Monday, July 6 for service seven days a week from 6 am to 9:55 pm CST, but will be closed daily from 1:45 pm to 2:15 pm for cleaning and disinfection of the operating booth between shifts.
+The Green River Ferry is open for service seven days a week from 6 am to 9:55 pm CST, but will be closed daily from 1:45 pm to 2:15 pm for cleaning and disinfection of the operating booth between shifts.
 Commuters should anticipate an additional closure of the ferry later in the summer.
 Learn more about the Green River Ferry Improvement Projects.

 Backcountry Trails: Open